Microchip-MPLAB-Harmony/usb_apps_multi_controller/apps/device_cdc_host_msd/readme.md

 - USBHS1 Peripheral operates (Type C connector - J103) operates in USB Device mode
     - Connect J103 to a Host PC.
     - LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
-    - Press switch SW 0 to trigger communication from the USB Device to the USB Host.
+    - Press switch SW1 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_12"></a> [PIC32MK General Purpose (GP) Development Board](https://www.microchip.com/developmenttools/ProductDetails/dm320106)